nodeca/nodeca/docs/nodeca-technical/static-bundler.md

 Static Bundler
 --------------

-- prepare dynamic generated files (api-tree, languages)
+- prepare dynamic generated files (api-tree, languages).
-- grab all views and assets from all enabled applications
+- make copy of all views and assets from all enabled applications into tmp directories by app. make unque filenames for patch files.
+- move base themes (not inherited or extended) into one place.

-- execute skinner to build themes
+- merge extended themes into base themes.
+- prepare directories of inherited themes. watch for inheritance tree.
+- merge non-theme assets.

+- apply patches for assets and views.
+- merge subdirs into files (`./assets/_foobar.js/*` -> `./assets/foobar.js`)

-- localize and compile views (for each theme)
+- localize views (for each theme).

-- run assets builder (patch/merge/minify)
+- compile (jade -> json, stylus -> css).
+- uglify assets.

 ### Stage 1.
 Prepare dynamic data for assets